Weave.js

 Install the Weave.js frontend dependencies

-Located on your project folder, install the Weave.js frontend dependencies:
+From the project root folder, install the Weave.js frontend dependencies:

 Set up a global state store for the UI

-Let's start by creating a global state store to handle the UI state.
-We will use Zustand for this.
+Create a global state store to handle the UI state.
+This store manages the current user, room ID, and UI visibility state across the application.
+Use Zustand for this.

 npm install zustand

-• Create a store/store.ts file on the root folder of your project and set its content to:
+• Create a store/store.ts file in the project root folder and set its content to:

 store/store.ts